OP-TEE/optee_docs/faq/faq.rst

       (see `PR#2745`).
 The `OP-TEE OS Security Advisories`_ page on Github will be updated with more information regarding that in the future.

 Q: Where are listed security vulnerabilities addressed in OP-TEE
 ================================================================
-    - Please see :ref:`OP-TEE OS Security Advisories` page.
+    - Please see `OP-TEE OS Security Advisories`_ page.

 Q: Have there been any code audit / code review done?
 =====================================================